-wint_t getwc(FILE fp);
+wint t getwc(FILE fp);

-getwc is equivalent to fgetwc, except for the fact that it is implemented as a macro and can evaluate fp more than once, so the argument should never be an expression with side effects.
+getwo is equivalent to fgetwo, except for the fact that it is implemented as a macro and can evaluate fp more than once, so the argument should never be an expression with side effects.

 Return val.
-Wide character code of type wint_t if successful.
+Wide character code of type wint t

-WEOF if the end-of-file is reached.
-The end-of-file indicator for the file is set; or if a read error occurs.
-The error indicator for the file is set, and errno is set to EBADF if fp is an invalid file pointer.
+if the end-of-file is reached.
+The end-of-file indicator for the file is set:

+if a read error occurs.
+The error indicator for the file is set, and errno is set getwo is implemented both as a function and as a macro (see section "Functions and macros" on page 17).

-Notes This version of the C runtime system only supports one-byte characters as wide character codes.
+This version of the C runtime system only supports one-byte characters as wide character codes.